PRESERVED GINGER CAKE WITH LEMON ICING

 She added 1oz of ground almonds (this was in the original recipe) but with a nut-allergic daughter I avoided them, and truthfully I think now that I actually prefer it without.
 I like it made in a square lasagne dish, as it’s a really substantial size of a cake, but the two small ones are good too, especially for things like cake sales etc. I’ve brought this into work a couple of times and it’s always been a success.

-One Christmas we never got around to making a Christmas cake, so we made this really quickly on Christmas Eve and decorated it as you see above.
+One Christmas I never got around to making a Christmas cake, so me and my daughter made this really quickly on Christmas Eve and decorated it as you see above.
 It’s the first Christmas cake of mine that never made it to New Year’s Eve!

 As you can see from the pictures above, it’s a cake for all seasons – I make the same cake, and just change the decorations – what a fraud I am – and now you know all my guilty secrets!

 - I use either a 12inch square lasagne dish or an 8inch circular tin, (both work very well) greased, and lined with baking parchment.

 - 175g butter

 - 2 tbsp./30mls ginger syrup (from the jar of preserved stem ginger – I buy mine in Sainsbury’s)

 - 2 tablespoons of Black Treacle – use a buttered spoon to make it easier to transfer it from the tin to the bowl

 - 2 tbsp./30mls milk